Skip to main content

 Item Builder

 Creating tasks is the most important part of the testing platform.
-When creating tasks, you have 37 types of interactions at your disposal.
-These include text-based, graphical, file-based, and integrations with other systems.
-To get acquainted with the wide range of interaction types, you can look at our sample tasks.
-When composing tasks, you can combine different interaction types within a single task.
+When creating tasks, you have 37 interaction types at your disposal.
+These include textual, graphical, file-based, and interaction types integrated with other systems.
+You can see our sample tasks to explore the wide range of interaction types.
+When creating tasks, you can combine different types of interactions in a single task.

-As a teacher, you can create tasks only for use in your own tests.
-To manage tasks, you can group them into collections.
+As a test organizer, you can create tasks only for use in your own tests.
+To manage tasks, you can group them into work collections.

-Every task always has one main language.
-Advanced test creators can add translation layers in other languages to a task.
+A task always has one primary language.
+PRO package users can also add translation layers in other languages to the task.

 Test Builder

-As a teacher, you assemble a test from tasks and can decide how many points each task is worth.
-You can also share editing rights for the test by assigning an owner role to a colleague.
+As a test organizer, you can compile a test from tasks and decide how many points each task is worth.
+You can also share the right to modify a test by granting the owner role of that test to a colleague.

-Tests can be one-directional (tasks must be done in a specific order, and you cannot go back to a previous task) or multi-directional (tasks can be done in any order, and you can revisit previous tasks later).
+Tests can be one-way (tasks solved in a fixed order, with no possibility to return to previous tasks) or multi-directional (tasks can be solved in any order, and you can return to earlier tasks later).

 You can set a time limit for taking the test.

-The Teacher package includes a wide selection of interactions but a simple test structure, making it easy to use even for those who do not create tests daily.
-With the PRO package, you can also create more complex test structures that have multiple test sections, and each section can have subtests.
-Each section in the same test can have a different response format (oral, written, or interview).
-In test sections with subtests, you can define for each subtest whether tasks are answered one-directionally or multi-directionally.
-You can also set a separate time limit for each subtest.
+The basic test organizer package includes the ability to create tests with a wide range of interactions but a simple structure, making it easy to use for those who do not create tests daily.
+The PRO package allows you to create more complex test structures with multiple test sections and subsections.
+Each section of the same test can have a different response format (oral, written, or interview).
+In test sections with subsections, you can separately determine whether tasks are solved one-way or multi-directional for each subsection.
+You can also set an individual time limit for each subsection.

-As a PRO package user, you can create tests with multiple task sets.
-Depending on the test arrangement, the system may randomly select a set of tasks, or test-takers may choose which set they want to solve.
+As a PRO package user, you can also create tests with multiple sets of tasks.
+Depending on the test organization, the system can choose a set of tasks randomly, or the test taker can choose which set to solve.

-A special case is diagnostic tests, where the e-test software selects the next task individually based on the knowledge the test-taker has demonstrated in previously solved tasks.
+A special case is diagnostic tests, where the e-testing software individually selects the next task as you move on, taking into account the knowledge the test taker has demonstrated in the tasks solved so far.

 Registration

-As a teacher, you can make the test available to students by creating a test roster.
-You can create several rosters for the same test.
-The same roster contains those students who usually take the test simultaneously.
-If you work with specific classes, you can group students by class and then assign the test to the entire class at once.
-Alternatively, you can generate a test link and share it through external channels; in that case, you do not need to add test-takers individually to the test roster because anyone with the link can take the test.
+As a test organizer, you grant access to a test by creating a test list.
+You can create multiple test lists for a single test.
+The same list contains those test takers who generally solve the test at the same time.
+If you are a teacher and work with specific classes, you can group students by class and then assign the test to the entire class at once.
+Alternatively, you can generate a link to the test and share it via external channels, so you do not need to add test takers individually, as anyone with the link can take the test.

-In centrally organized tests, there are many registration options: a student can register themselves, the school can register students, and the exam center can always register test-takers as well.
-The test organizers can define which registration method is allowed.
+In centrally organized tests, there are many registration options: a test taker may register themselves, the school may register students, and the exam center may always register test takers.
+Test organizers can decide which registration method is allowed.

 Organizing centrally managed tests and exams starts with describing dates and various settings in the exam center.
 For a multi-section test, each test section is given its own organizational settings, and test-taking locations are determined—usually schools.
 In each test-taking location, you can specify the rooms where the test will take place.
 Once test-takers are registered, they are assigned to test-taking locations and rooms.
 For oral tests, you can schedule individual start times for each test-taker.
 Local configurations are usually performed by local administrators at the test-taking locations, but they can also be done by the exam center’s test organizer.

-Test-takers log in to the system.
-If they are registered for a test and it is about to begin, a link to the test will appear right on the homepage.
+Test takers log in to the system.
+If they are registered for the test and the test is about to begin, a link to the test is displayed right on the main page.

-Each test room must have at least one e-test administrator.
-In a teacher’s test roster scenario, you yourself are the test administrator, but you can also assign the test administrator role to colleagues if desired.
-The test administrator sees on their screen the status of all test-takers in that room and may have the right to give permission to start the test, remove someone from the test session, generate passwords if needed, or grant additional time for taking the test.
+At least one e-test administrator is assigned to each test room.
+For a teacher’s test list, you yourself are the administrator, but if desired, you can also assign colleagues as administrators for your test list.
+The test administrator sees the statuses of all test takers in that room and may have the authority to grant permission to start, remove someone from taking the test, generate passwords if needed, or give extra time.

-The rules for automatically graded questions are created before the test is administered, but they can be amended afterwards, and the test-takers’ results recalculated.
+The grading rules for computer-graded questions are defined before the test is administered, but they can also be supplemented afterward, and the test takers’ results can be recalculated.

-In hybrid grading, an automated process occurs first; only if a score cannot be determined that way does the work go to a human grader.
+In hybrid grading, the system performs computer grading first, and only if it cannot assign points that way does the work go to a human for grading.

-In teacher-created tests, any tasks not automatically graded remain for the teacher to grade.
-As a teacher, you can also assign other users who are authorized to grade your students’ work.
-If desired, you can assign graders on a per-task basis.
+In the test organizer’s own tests, tasks that are not computer-gradable are graded by the organizer.
+As a test organizer, you can also assign other users the right to grade the works in your test list.
+If you wish, you can assign graders on a per-task basis.

-In centrally organized tests, tasks are grouped into grading pools.
-Graders are assigned for each grading pool.
-If a test has multiple grading pools, each work is graded by multiple graders.
-Depending on the settings, graders may be assigned centrally or by the school.
+In centrally organized tests, tasks are grouped into grading sets.
+Each grading set is assigned graders.
+If a test has multiple grading sets, each work will be graded by multiple graders.
+Depending on organizational settings, graders may be assigned centrally or by the school.

 Feedback & Statistics

 Detailed feedback and statistics provide very valuable information.
-Tests created in the exam center or with the PRO package can include feedback forms that generate verbal feedback for both the test-taker and the teacher.
-Feedback forms can use formulas and functions that consider the points earned for each question and the answers given.
+For tests created in the exam center or with the PRO package, you can define feedback forms that generate written feedback for both the test taker and the test organizer.
+In these forms, you can use formulas and functions that take into account the points received and the answers given.

 Certificates

-It is possible to develop certificate templates that can be used to generate certificates for those who pass a centrally organized exam.
+It is possible to develop certificate templates that generate certificates for those who pass a centrally organized exam.

 Appeals

-For centrally organized exams, the organizer can configure that candidates have the option to file an appeal regarding their results.
+For centrally organized exams, the organizer can set up the possibility for examinees to submit an appeal about their result.
 Appeals are submitted directly in the system.
-A user with the appropriate role must then process the appeal, where the work is reassessed by expert graders.
-The expert graders submit a proposal, which can increase, decrease, or leave the score unchanged.
-Based on this proposal, the expert committee makes a decision.
+A user with the appropriate role must then process the appeal, forwarding the work to expert graders for re-assessment.
+The expert graders make a recommendation, which may increase, decrease, or leave the points unchanged.
+Based on the recommendation, the expert committee makes a decision.

-Our dedicated team is happy to offer additional development work to create new functionality, integrate the system with other information systems, export or import data, and adapt workflows for enterprise installation to match organizational practices, etc.
+Our dedicated team is happy to provide additional development work to create new functionality, integrate the system with other information systems, export or import data, or — for a company installation — adapt workflows to a company’s practices, etc.